jennguyen1/nhuyhoa/_posts/2016-03-15-Python-Basics.md

 # IO

-We can navigate through the file system like so
+Navigate through a file system like so
 {% highlight python %}
 import os
 os.mkdir(PATH) # make a new directory